hoang-phan98/drive-tracker/README.md

 npm install -g npm
 ```

+##### Install an editor and extensions (Optional)

 It is recommended you use either the VSCode or Atom code editors, as they have the best tooling available for this project.

-##### Recommended editor extensions

 - VSCode
   - [Vue Language Support](https://marketplace.visualstudio.com/items?itemName=octref.vetur)